-Want to see Mercury, the innermost planet of the solar system?
-If you live in the Northern Hemisphere, or the southern tropics, these next two weeks – late August and early September 2018 – present a fine time to spot Mercury in the morning sky.
-Mercury will be harder to catch from temperate latitudes in the Southern Hemisphere (South Africa, southern Australia and New Zealand) because it’s more deeply buried in the glare of morning twilight.
+If you live in the Northern Hemisphere, or southern tropics, these next two weeks – late August and early September 2018 – present a fine time to spot Mercury in the morning sky.
+Mercury will be harder to catch from temperate latitudes in the Southern Hemisphere (South Africa, southern Australia and New Zealand) because, from the far-southern part of Earth’s globe now, it’s more deeply buried in the glare of morning twilight.

 Try to get up no later than 90 minutes before sunup and find an unobstructed horizon in the direction of sunrise.
 Better yet, stand on a balcony or a hilltop so that you can see farther over the horizon.
-Then, as darkness is giving way to morning twilight, seek for Mercury over the sunrise point on the horizon some 90 to 60 minutes before sunrise.
+Then, as darkness gives way to morning twilight, scan for Mercury over the sunrise point on the horizon.

 Don’t know when the sun (or Mercury) rises in your part of the world?
 Try one of these recommended sky almanacs.

-Don’t get too discouraged if you miss Mercury tomorrow, on August 25.
+Don’t get discouraged if you miss Mercury on August 25 or 26.
 Mercury is actually brightening day by day, and should be in good view in the morning sky for another week or two.
 Good luck!